SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ## 5.1 File format extensions

-The file format extension to use for SFe files is generally `.sft`:
+The file format extension to use for SFe files is generally `.sf4`:

 - `.sf2` is avoided because SFe files are *not* SoundFonts, but simply banks that use formatting that is very similar to legacy SF2.04.
 - `.sf3` is avoided because some Werner SF3 bank players may not support SFe features.

-- `.sf4` is avoided due to incompatibility with cognitone formatted banks.
+Despite `.sf4` also being used by cognitone-formatted banks, these banks never existed due to a (fatal bug)[https://github.com/cognitone/sf2convert/issues/1] in cognitone's sf2convert program.

-When opening a bank with extension `.sft`, programs must determine the correct version to use.
-The `ifil` value and `ISFe-list` sub-chunk provide hints.
+The presence of a legacy SF file extension such as `.sf2` or `.sf3` does not necessarily denote a legacy SF bank!
+SFe-compatible programs are expected to parse the `ifil` value and `ISFe-list` sub-chunk to properly load the bank, regardless of the extension.

 The file type should be referred to as `SFe bank` and should *not* be referred to as `SoundFont` or anything containing `SoundFont`. `SFSPEC24.PDF` states that files with additional chunks don't conform to the legacy SF2.04 standard.